connexcs/docs/docs/setup/integrations/api.md

 ## Stripe

-Possibly the worlds best credit card processor. [https://www.stripe.com] made available on your customer portal to your customers.
+Possibly the worlds best credit card processor.
+[Stripe](https://www.stripe.com) made available on your customer portal to your customers.

 ## Duo Security

 With Duo Security we can provide 2FA (2 Factor Authentication) via an out-of-band push notification to your mobile device when you sign in.
 This can then be approved and also benefit from fingerprint authentication.
+[More Info](https://duo.com/)

 ## Moneris

-Credit Card Processing, more information can be found here [https://www.moneris.com/] made available on your customer portal to your customers.
+Credit Card Processing, more information can be found here [Moneris](https://www.moneris.com/]) made available on your customer portal to your customers.

 ## ScriptForge